Hacker0x01/docs.hackerone.com/docs/organizations/verified-domains.md

 ![domain verification example of using DNS TXT](./images/verified-domains-3.png)

+><i>Note: when using Amazon Route53 the `@` character isn't used, you can just leave the name value empty.</i>

 7. Click **Verify**

 Once your domain is successfully verified, the status of your domain will be changed to *Verified*.
 You can continue to set up your [SAML settings](single-sign-on-sso-via-saml.html).

 ![verified domains list](./images/verified-domains-4.png)

+><i>Note: it can take a while for the DNS records to propagate.
+If at first verification fails please try again later.
+You can use an online DNS checker like [https://dnschecker.org/](https://dnschecker.org/) to check if the DNS records have been propagated.</i>

 If your verification has failed, you can choose to **Cancel verification**.